Who Wants to Be a Millionaire Hot Seat (Indonesian game show)

-Who Wants to Be a Millionaire Hot Seat was an Indonesian game show based on the original British format of Who Wants to Be a Millionaire?.
-It premiered on RCTI on Monday, September 13, 2010, at 17.30 (UTC+7).
+Who Wants to Be a Millionaire Hot Seat is an Indonesian game show.
+It based on Australian game show Millionaire Hot Seat.
+It premiered on RCTI on September 13, 2010.
 The host was Ferdi Hasan.
 Despite its name, the top prize was a quarter of a billion Indonesian rupiah, however after September 19, the top prize was increased to half a billion rupiah, and the money tree was changed.
 It can be earned by answering 15 multiple-choice questions correctly.
 The only lifeline was pass.

-October 31, 2010, was the last day the show aired on RCTI, fueling rumors of cancellation.
+October 31, 2010, was the last day the show aired on RCTI.

-Unlike the previous 2 'classic' Millionaire ever aired in Indonesia, this time the format used is the Hot Seat format, similar to the Australian version.
-Several of the first 5 questions usually have 3 joke answers and 1 correct answer.
+Unlike the previous two 'classic' Millionaire ever aired in Indonesia, this time the format used is the Hot Seat format, similar to the Australian version.
+Several of the first five questions usually have three joke answers and one correct answer.